CzarHey/discord-timebomb/README.md

 You can ban individual users from using the command.
 Users who are banned will receive an error message when they try to use the command.

 If you are using the Public Tags version of the command, please contact k6ka#1014 if you need to ban a user from the command.
-You can reach him on Blargbot's support server.
+You can reach him on blargbot's [support server](https://discord.gg/015GVxZxI8rtlJgXF).

 If you are using the Custom Command version of the command, you can ban users yourself.
 Before doing this, you must copy the user ID of the user you would like to ban.
 You may find instructions on how to do so in this [support article](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).